Guide: Upgrade Xbox 360 Hard Drive to SSD Safely 2024

 Step 3.
 View the disk layout and edit the target disk partition size.

-Then click "Continue" when the program warns it will wipe out all data on the target disk.
+To wipe out all data on a target disk, first, open the Disk Cleanup tool.
+Then, click "Continue" when the program warns it will wipe out all data on the target disk.
 (If you have valuable data on the target disk, back up it in advance.)

 Step 4.
 Click "Proceed" to start the disk cloning process.